worldbank/counting-people-climate-risk/docs/reproducibility.md

 Citation: Deltares (2021)

-“FAO Historic Drought Frequency” data was obtained from FAO Agricultural Stress Index System.
-The data files were downloaded via Google Earth Engine after requesting access by sending an email to  giews1@fao.org, following the instructions here: https://www.fao.org/giews/earthobservation/access.jsp?lang=en The data is available with an open license allowing redistribution subject to specific terms (see below).
+**FAO Historic Drought Frequency** data was obtained from FAO Agricultural Stress Index System.
+The data files were downloaded via Google Earth Engine after requesting access by sending an email to  `giews1@fao.org`, following the instructions here: https://www.fao.org/giews/earthobservation/access.jsp?lang=en The data is available with an open license allowing redistribution subject to specific terms (see below).

 The cropland and pasture Historic Drought Frequency data files for season 1 and season 2, and both available thresholds (>30% land affected, >50% land affected) are required.
 At the time data was accessed, these covered 1984-2022.